microsoft/live-share/README.md

 # Project Cascade Documentaiton
+_Developer services to achieve greater confidence at speed._

-Project Cascade is currently in private preview focusing on collaborative codeing features.
-Interested in checking it our and contributing to the future of the project?
+Project Cascade is currently running an early private preview focused on collaborative coding features with additional capabilities coming on line in the coming months.
+Interested in checking it out and contributing to the future of the project?

 **[Enroll now!]()**

 ## Collaborative Coding

-- Real-time collaborative development, using your own tools
+- **Real-time collaborative development**, using your own tools

-- Share your context, not your screen, for “opportunistic collaboration”
+- **Share your context, not your screen**, for “opportunistic collaboration”

-- Full-context collaboration that is simple, yet comprehensive enough to support frequent “inner loop” activities
+- **Full-context collaboration** that is simple, yet comprehensive enough to support frequent “inner loop” activities

 ## Contributing
 Have a question or feedback?
 There are many ways to contribute.